Braoden/SolarSym/README.md

 ### Controls

-- **Mouse Right-Click + Drag**: Rotate camera around target (yaw/pitch)
+- **Mouse Right-Click + Drag**: Rotate camera around target
 - **W / S**: Zoom in / Zoom out (or move forward/backward when no object selected)
 - **A / D**: Pan left / Pan right
 - **Q / E**: Pan up / Pan down
-- **Left-Click**: Select a celestial object
+- **Left-Click**: Select an object (works on minimap as well)
-- **Close Button**: Deselect the current object (appears in UI when object is selected)

 ### Camera Behavior

 - When no object is selected: Free camera movement with panning and zooming
-- When an object is selected: Camera smoothly follows the selected object at an appropriate distance
+- When an object is selected: Camera smoothly follows the selected object

 ## Project Structure